benjaminc8190/sep11-freedom-project/tool/learning-log.md

 * import/export functions into App.js from other files
 * Reusable functions were used as reusable components from Bootstrap

+11/06/23
+*Free code camp*-
+* ES6 method for making a component
+* Composing child component into parent components

 <!--
 * Links you used today (websites, videos, etc)